The school

 Primary schools must have an active school council that serves as a forum for consultation between the principal and the school community on the school operation.
 The main role of the school council is to be a forum for all representatives of the school community to consult on school matters.

-Evaluation of school activities
+Assessment of school operations

 School districts